smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Creating an App Service/index.md

 Publishing a service is a several step process.
 First, create your app service manifest.
 Second, publish your app service using your manifest.
 Third, publish your service data using `OnAppServiceData`.
 Fourth, respond to `GetAppServiceData` requests.
 Fifth, you should support RPCs related to your service.
 Last, optionally, you can support URI based app actions.

 ### 1. Creating an App Service Manifest
-The first step to publishing an app service is to create an @![iOS]`SDLAppServiceManifest`!@ @![android, javaSE, javaEE]`AppServiceManifest`!@ object.
+The first step to publishing an app service is to create an @![iOS]`SDLAppServiceManifest`!@ @![android,javaSE,javaEE]`AppServiceManifest`!@ object.
 There is a set of generic parameters you will need to fill out as well as service type specific parameters based on the app service type you are creating.

 @![iOS]